 Native American Prehistory in the Park

 Thousands of years ago, Prince William Forest Park was part of the great forest that spanned most of eastern North American.
 Oak, hickory, chestnut, and other trees covered the hills.
-Under the trees, ancient Native Americans hunted, fished, camped and traveled.
+Under the trees, ancient Native Americans hunted, fished, camped, and traveled.
 In what archeologists call the Archaic period, between 10,000 and 3,000 years ago, Native Americans lived by hunting and gathering.
-They roamed the forests, and the marshes and shores of the Potomac and other rivers, searching for food and necessities.
-They did not stay long in one place, but moved frequently.
+They roamed the forests, marshes, and shores of the Potomac and other rivers searching for food and necessities.
+They did not stay long in one place but moved frequently.
 They traveled along or in small groups, but sometimes may have come together in gatherings of a few hundred people.
 We know Archaic people had a rich spiritual life as elaborate burials from this period have been found in some places, but it is hard to know what they believed about the world from the artifacts left behind.

-In the Archaic period, Native Americans made tools of wood, bone, and stone, but in most places only stone tools survive the ravages of time.
-It is therefore spear points, knives, axes, and other stone tools that tell us where Archaic peoples wandered and camped.
+In the Archaic period, Native Americans made tools of wood, bone, and stone, but in most places only stone tools survived the ravages of time.
+As such, spear points, knives, axes, and other stone tools are what tell us where Archaic peoples wandered and camped.
 Small stone flakes left behind from making tools are the most common artifacts found by archeologists.
-These artifacts were left by Native Americans wherever they camped.
+They were left by Native Americans wherever they camped.
 Small flakes of quarts and other stones are scattered across the ridge tops overlooking both branches of Quantico Creek.
 From these flakes we know that people camped on these ridges, and from their tools we can learn something about what they were doing on the site.
 Spear points tell us they were hunting large game, and we can sometimes tell if knives and other tools were used for scraping hides or cutting wood.